CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/basic-docs/program-business-case.md

 This business case recommends the formal approval and funding of the **SCEV Customer Experience (CX) Program**.
 This is not a single project, but a strategic program that will govern a portfolio of interconnected projects to develop and commercialize a revolutionary electric vehicle and its supporting ownership ecosystem.
 The program's mission is to eliminate the core friction points of EV ownership—range anxiety and charging dependency—by delivering a superior, seamless customer experience.

-This will be achieved by orchestrating several key projects: `Genesis` (the core vehicle), `Autonomy` (the self-charging technology), `Connect` (the digital interface), and `Journey` (the ownership lifecycle).
+This will be achieved by orchestrating several key programs: `Program Genesis` (the core vehicle), `Autonomy` (the self-charging technology), `Connect` (the digital interface), and `Program Journey` (the ownership lifecycle).
 These are in turn supported by deep-tech R&D projects (`Bedrock`, `Solari`, `Kinetix`, etc.).
 By managing these efforts at a program level, we can ensure strategic alignment, manage cross-project dependencies, and guarantee that all technological innovation serves the primary goal of customer delight.
 We project a positive program ROI within 8 years of market entry, capturing a significant share of the premium EV market by establishing our brand as the definitive leader in customer-centric transportation.

 ### **2. Problem Definition & Market Opportunity**